-Heart Health Essential Omega III Fish Oil with Vitamin E*
+Heart Health™ Essential Omega III Fish Oil with Vitamin E*

-Heart Health TriActive™
+Heart Health™ TriActive™*

-Heart Health Advanced LipiTrim® Ultra
+Heart Health™ Advanced LipiTrim® Ultra*

-The Heart Health System is comprised of Heart Health Essential Omega III Fish Oil with Vitamin E, Heart Health TriActive, and Heart Health Advanced LipiTrim® Ultra, all designed to promote overall cardiovascular health.
-Heart Health Essential Omega III Fish Oil with Vitamin E provides the three grams of EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) that studies reveal is the most effective amount to promote overall cardiovascular health.
-Heart Health Advanced LipiTrim® Ultra is composed of Sytrinol®, a patented proprietary formula derived from natural citrus polymethoxylated flavones (PMFs) and palm tocotrienols, designed to promote overall cardiovascular health.
-Sytrinol works in the liver without inhibiting the production of CoQ10.
-Advanced LipiTrim Ultra is a powerful antioxidant; it helps promote delivery of healthy levels of LDL throughout the body, promotes a normal rate of cholesterol production, promotes healthy levels of total cholesterol, LDL cholesterol and triglyceride levels, and promotes the normal synthesis of triglycerides in the liver.
-Heart Health TriActive targets three major areas, the arteries, cholesterol and homocysteine levels to promote the healthy performance of the bodys cardiovascular system.
-This unique formula uses a combination of natural ingredients that have been shown to safely and effectively support optimal arterial function and help maintain normal cholesterol and homocysteine levels. *
+The Heart Health™ System is comprised of Heart Health™ Essential Omega III Fish Oil with Vitamin E, Heart Health™ TriActive™ and Heart Health™ Advanced LipiTrim® Ultra, all designed to promote overall cardiovascular health.
+Taken twice daily, Heart Health™ Essential Omega III Fish Oil with Vitamin E provides the three grams of EPA† (eicosapentaenoic acid) and DHA† (docosahexaenoic acid) that studies reveal is an effective amount to promote overall cardiovascular health.
+Heart Health™ Advanced LipiTrim® Ultra is a powerful antioxidant that contains 500 mg of Capros (Indian gooseberry; Phyllanthus emblica), an ingredient that has been used in Aruyvedic health practices for centuries, as well as the benefits of 250 mg of Prickly Pear (Opuntia ficus-indica) to help maintain normal cholesterol levels.
+Prickly Pear is also a source of antioxidants*.
+The powerful formula also contains a 50% hesperidin from citrus aurantium.
+A high concentration of hesperidin, like that in the Heart Health Advanced LipiTrim formula, is a polymethoxylated flavone that supports cardiovascular well-being.
+Heart Health™ TriActive™ targets three major areas, the arteries, cholesterol and homocysteine levels to promote the healthy performance of the body’s cardiovascular system.
+This unique formula uses a combination of dietary ingredients that have been shown to safely and effectively support optimal arterial function and help maintain normal cholesterol and homocysteine levels. *

-†According to the FDA, supportive, but not conclusive, research shows that consumption of EPA and DHA omega-3 fatty acids may reduce the risk of coronary heart disease.
+†According to the FDA, supportive, but not conclusive research shows that consumption of EPA and DHA omega-3 fatty acids may reduce the risk of coronary heart disease.

-Fish Body Oils (50% Purity) 3000 mg [EPA† 900 mg and DHA 600 mg]
+Fish Body Oils (50% Purity) 3000 mg [EPA† 900 mg and DHA† 600 mg]

-Fish oils, or marine oils, are lipids (fats) found in fish, particularly cold water fish like herring, kipper, mackerel, menhaden, pilchard, salmon, sardine and trout, and phytoplankton (the sources of fish oil in Heart Health Omega III Fish Oil are sardines and anchovies, tested by the manufacturer and an independent testing company to be virtually free of mercury lead, PCB and other heavy metals).
+Fish oils or marine oils, are lipids (fats) found in fish, particularly cold water fish like herring, kipper, mackerel, menhaden, pilchard, salmon, sardine and trout, and phytoplankton (the sources of fish oil in Heart Health™ Omega III Fish Oil are sardines and anchovies.
+It is tested for mercury, lead, PCB and other contaminants).
 Fish oils are rich sources of omega-3 long-chain polyunsaturated fatty acids.
 EPA (eicosapentaenoic acid) and DHA (docosahexanenoic acid) are the two most studied fish oils.
 DHA is a necessary component of the phospholipids in human cellular membranes, especially those found in the brain and retina.
 Clinical studies have shown omega-3 fatty acids to help maintain healthy triglyceride levels.
 A strong correlation has also been shown between fish oil consumption and the ability to maintain healthy levels of C-reactive protein.
 Fish oils are also important in the maintenance of normal blood flow, as they support normal fibrinogen levels (coagulation or blood clotting), which contributes to normal platelet activity. *